 To receive compensation from the government agency, you or your lawyer must prove that the government or its employee negligently failed to fulfill its standard of care.
 This will have to be the direct cause of your car accident.
 Otherwise, the government agency may not absorb liability for the collision.
 Texas law restricts damages recoverable in a bodily injury claim against the government to $100,000 per person and $300,000 per occurrence.
 There is a cap of $100,000 per occurrence for property-damage-only claims.

-If you get hit by a government vehicle in Texas, contact an attorney right away for a free consultation.
+If you get hit by a government vehicle in Texas, contact a San Antonio injury attorney right away for a free consultation.
 You may need a lawyer’s assistance in going up against the government entity and successfully recovering fair compensation.